 The main window consists of several areas: on the left is a column of buttons (Process Control Buttons) that allow you to select the particular step of the tomogram computation to work on, the top center is the Process Monitor that will inform you of the status of the current process or the last process completed and a button to kill the current process, the bottom status bar presents some basic information about the dataset you are working on.
 If you are working on a dual axis tomogram this layout will be repeated for both the A and B axes.

-suggested order of processing from top to bottom and are color
+suggested order of processing from top to bottom and are color coded to signify

-When one of the buttons is selected the right side of the window will
+on the button.
+When one of the buttons is selected the right side of the window

-fill in with information and fields associated with that process; these
+will fill in with information and fields associated with that process; these

-these forms are called Process Panels.
-They allow you to
+forms are called Process Panels.
+They allow you to modify the necessary

-indicate what the process is doing and when it is complete.
-In
+will indicate what the process is doing and when it is complete.
+In many

-cases, the button that you pressed will turn dark to indicate that
+cases, the button that you pressed will turn dark to indicate that the

 The text output of a particular process is written to a log file named for the particular process; this log file can be viewed by right clicking the mouse pointer over the window region associated with the process.
-This will open a menu that is split into three sections: the entries in the first section will open up the log files associated with the current process; the second section will allow you to open up man pages associated with the current process; the final menu section opens the general help documents.
+This will open a menu that is split into three or four sections: the entries in the first section will open up the log files associated with the current process; some menus will have a second section with choices for plotting various kinds of information; the next section will allow you to open up man pages associated with the current process; the final menu section opens the general help documents.
 There is more information regarding online help resources in the section Accessing Help.

 When you are done with all of the processes for a given step press the Done button; this will inform eTomo that the step is complete and will also move the GUI forward to the next step in the tomogram processing.
 Pressing the Postpone button will save all of the current parameters for that step and pressing Cancel will abort all of the changes made since the last process was run for that step.
 If you move between process panels by pressing the buttons in the left column, this will save the current parameters just as a Postpone does.
 The final button of interest at the bottom of most processing panels is the Advanced button.
 This will present a much more complete list of parameters for each step, which are mostly needed for unique or extreme cases.